Oden: Japan

-In Nagoya, it may be called (関東煮, Kantō-ni) and soy sauce is used as a dipping sauce.
+In Nagoya, oden retains its original meaning of a miso-based stew, and Tokyo-style dashi-based oden is referred to as (関東煮, Kantō-ni)) instead.
+Soy sauce is used as a dipping sauce.

 Miso oden is simmered in hatchō miso broth, which tastes lightly sweet.
 Konjac and tofu are common ingredients.

 In the Kansai area, this dish is sometimes called (関東炊き, Kanto-daki) and tends to be more strongly flavored than the lighter Kantō version.

 Shizuoka oden uses a dark-colored broth flavored with beef stock and dark soy sauce, and all ingredients are skewered.
 Dried and ground fish (sardine, mackerel, or katsuobushi) and aonori powder are sprinkled on top before eating.

 Udon restaurants in Kagawa Prefecture in Shikoku almost always offer oden as a side dish, to be eaten with sweet miso while waiting for udon.